pingcap/docs/dev/how-to/maintain/tidb-in-kubernetes/tidb-node.md

 After configuring `max-store-down-time` to an appropriate value, the follow-up operations are the same as those in [Maintain nodes that hold PD and TiDB instances](#maintain-nodes-that-hold-pd-and-tidb-instances).

-### Maintain an irrecoverable node in a short terminform
+### Maintain an irrecoverable node in a short term

 For the maintenance on an node that cannot be recovered in a short term (for example, a node has to go offline for a long time), you need to use `pd-ctl` to proactively tell the TiDB cluster to make the corresponding TiKV instances offline, and manually unbind the instances from the node.